 5 minute read

-Want to make a mind map of your own?
+Want to create your own mind map?
 Try Lucidchart.
-It's quick, easy, and completely free.
+It's fast, easy, and totally free.

 What is a mind map?

 A mind map is a free-flowing depiction of thoughts that branch out from a central concept.
 The diagram’s visual organization promotes brainstorming of ideas, effective note taking, stronger retention and impactful presentation.
 Mind mapping ranges from simple to elaborate, and may be either hand-drawn or computer-drawn.
 Depending on your purpose and time, the mind map can include artful, purposeful elements like pictures, drawings, curvy lines of varying thickness and multiple colors.

 For a use case like real-time note taking or brainstorming, it may quickly and simply show how ideas, often expressed in just one to three words, radiate out from a central theme.
 A platform like Lucidchart allows this to occur intuitively, with items automatically resizing and rearranging.
 With more time, the diagram can become more artful and powerful in its impact.
 It may even become art.
 Other terms for mind maps are idea maps, spray diagrams, and radial trees.

 - In education, business, computer science, or pretty much any field: Mind maps are so versatile and easy to produce that they are widely used in education, the business world, computer science and other fields.